 Finally, this theory tends to ignore maturation throughout the lifespan.
-Because of this, the understanding of how a child learns through observation and how an adult might learn in the same manner are not differentiated and factors of development are not included.
+Because of this, the understanding of how a child learns through observation and how an adult learns through observation are not differentiated, and factors of development are not included.

-It gives too much importance to particular social situations and contexts., It ignores the effect of unique DNA on the learning abilities of different people., It is the same as social learning theory., and It is not a unified theory since research cannot connect observational learning and self-efficacy.
+It is not a unified theory since research cannot connect observational learning and self-efficacy., It gives too much importance to particular social situations and contexts., It ignores the effect of unique DNA on the learning abilities of different people., or It is the same as social learning theory.

 Source: Boundless.
 “Criticisms of the Social-Cognitive Pespective on Personality.”
 Boundless Psychology.
 Boundless, 20 Aug.
 2015.
 Retrieved 04 Sep.
 2015 from https://www.boundless.com/psychology/textbooks/boundless-psychology-textbook/personality-16/social-cognitive-perspectives-on-personality-81/criticisms-of-the-social-cognitive-pespective-on-personality-316-12851/